For best experience please turn on javascript and use a modern browser!

 Wendy Lotterman's first book of poetry, A Reaction to Someone Coming In, was published by Futurepoem in 2023.
 They are an associate editor of Parapraxis, a magazine of psychoanalysis and politics, as well as a postdoctoral research fellow at the University of Oslo.
 Their postdoctoral research project, titled “Lyric Privacy: Possessive-Individualism in US Case Law and Contemporary Poetry,” investigates the genealogical parallel between lyric and liberal subjectivity, arguing that the post-Romantic lyric subject is built upon the same presupposition of individuation that underwrites the Western citizen-subject.

-Reading Group for The Seminar of Jacques Lacan: On Feminine Sexuality, the Limits of Love and Knowledge (Book XX).
+Reading Group for The Seminar of Jacques Lacan: Freud's Papers on Technique (Book I ).

 Spring 2025